apache/druid/docs/querying/sql-functions.md

 ## TRIM

 Trims the leading and/or trailing characters of an expression.
-If `chars` is not provided, it defaults to `''` (a space).
-If the directional argument is not provided, it defaults to `BOTH`.
+Defaults `chars` to a space if none is provided.
+Defaults to `BOTH` if no directional argument is provided.

 * **Syntax:** `TRIM([BOTH|LEADING|TRAILING] [chars FROM] expr)`
 * **Function type:** Scalar, string